Questions and answers about autism spectrum disorders (ASD)

 A: Identifying an autism spectrum disorder is difficult before the age of about 12 months but diagnosis is generally possible by the age of 2 years.
 Characteristic features of the onset include delay in the development or temporary regression in language and social skills and repetitive stereotyped patterns of behaviour.

-Q: What causes autism?
+Q: What causes autism spectrum disorders?

 A: Scientific evidence suggests that various factors, both genetic and environmental, contribute to the onset of autism spectrum disorders by influencing early brain development.

-Q: Are childhood vaccines responsible for autism?
+Q: Are childhood vaccines responsible for autism spectrum disorders?

 A: Available epidemiological data show that there is no evidence of a link between measles-mumps-rubella (MMR) vaccine and autism spectrum disorders.
 Previous studies suggesting a causal link were found to be seriously flawed.